 This is often where a capsule wardrobe begins to feel different from a traditional closet.
 Instead of isolated outfits, you begin to build a smaller system of interchangeable pieces — one shaped by proportion, versatility, and ease rather than constant variety.

 Over time, these foundations create what quiet luxury does best: a wardrobe that feels polished without feeling overly styled, intentional without appearing overly calculated.
-For a more detailed look at how these core pieces function together, see the Quiet Authority Capsule wardrobe here.
+For a more detailed breakdown of how these pieces work together across professional and everyday settings, see the 12-piece capsule wardrobe here.

 Textural Layers: The Feel of Refined Ease